clare-abreu/ocean_temperature_microbes/data/README.md

 # Mega_Table.csv:
-This file contains all taxa found in all datasets of free-living bacteria, with the exception of the LMO dataset in the first file.
+This file contains all taxa found in all datasets of free-living bacteria, with the exception of the LMO dataset.
 Since the LMO dataset is so large, it may be accessed on Dryad: https://datadryad.org/stash/share/LLaE8Wv1Wmo6f0M0nlL7S7U2kIfdj1OH9LHfnmKv8mA

 COLUMNS: